jgoncalvesjr/polysearch/README.md

 ### Multiplayer

 You must be registered and logged in to PolySerach to host a multiplayer game.
 Once you set up difficulty and game time, a pre-game lobby screen with the game link and settings will open.
-A game link will be generated, and you may share this link with any other players, and they may join this link by placing `http://localhost:3000/<link>`.
+A game link will be generated, and you may share this link with any other players, and they may join this link by using `http://localhost:3000/<link>`.

 The game host may start the game anytime by clicking the "Start Game" button.
 This will start a simultaneous multiplayer session among all players.
 All players may also chat among themselves during gameplay.